openfaas/docs/docs/reference/namespaces.md

 !!! warning "Additional configuration required"
     You must configure OpenFaaS to have sufficient permissions to administrate multiple namespaces, this feature will not work in a default installation.

+Read our guidelines on [How to Build a Multi-tenant Platform with OpenFaaS](https://www.openfaas.com/blog/build-a-multi-tenant-functions-platform/).

 ## Pre-reqs